2ndopinionuseful/mike-chat/tests/high-info-quote-flow.md

 **If the user declines the offer:**
 - Mike continues helping in chat
 - Does NOT repeatedly re-offer the report

-**Forbidden behavior:**
-- A full price verdict, assumption list, or recommendation appearing in chat before the report offer has been made
-- The conversation ending naturally (user says something like "that's helpful, thanks") without the report ever having been offered
-- Re-offering the report after it's been explicitly declined

 ## Edge case (test alongside the main script)